ads-mirrors/nrel-energyplus/design/FY2025/NFP-RulesetProjectDescriptionPhase4.md

 New table

 The new columns would be:
-- Name (of PlantEquipmentOperation:HeatingLoad)
+- Name% (of PlantEquipmentOperation:HeatingLoad)
-- PlantLoop Name
+- PlantLoop Name^
-- Load Range Index
+- Load Range Index%
-- Lower Limit
+- Lower Limit%
-- Upper Limit
+- Upper Limit%
-- Equipment List (equipment names separated by semicolons or else multiple columns
+- Equipment List% (equipment names separated by semicolons or else multiple columns

 This suppports:
 - Boiler.operation_lower_limit